How To Properly Wear A Seat Belt

 I spent two or three weeks in ICU, so I know the importance of seat belts better than anybody.

 The statistics show that seat belts are still vital even with airbags or other safety features.
-A seat belt plus airbag means you will be even safer.
+A seat belt plus an airbag means you will be even safer.

 There is a proper way to wear a seat belt, and you should remind your teen drivers about it.
 Please make sure the seat belt is tight against your shoulder and snug against your waist.